Indonesia–Nepal relations

 Indonesia and Nepal established diplomatic relations in 1960.
-Neither country has a resident ambassador.
-Indonesia only establishes honorary consulate in Kathmandu, while its embassy in Dhaka, Bangladesh, is also accredited to Nepal.
-Nepal, on the other hand, accredited its embassy in Bangkok, Thailand, also to Indonesia.
-Both nations are also partners and founding members of the Non-Aligned Movement (NAM).
+Until now, there are no permanent ambassadors between the two countries.
+Indonesia established an honorary consulate in Kathmandu, while its embassy in Dhaka, Bangladesh, is also accredited to Nepal.
+Nepal has accredited its embassy in Kuala Lumpur, Malaysia, also to Indonesia.
+Both nations are partners and founding members of the Non-Aligned Movement (NAM).

 History

 Nepal and Indonesia established diplomatic relations on 25 December 1960.
 Indonesia had opened its embassy in Kathmandu in 1965 which was closed in 1967, citing their adherence to austerity measures.
 In April 2010, Indonesia opened its honorary consulate in Kathmandu.
-The Embassy of the Republic of Indonesia in Dhaka is accredited to Nepal whereas Nepalese Embassy in Bangkok is accredited to Indonesia.
+The Embassy of the Republic of Indonesia in Dhaka is accredited to Nepal whereas the Nepalese Embassy in Kuala Lumpur is accredited to Indonesia.

 Both Nepal and Indonesia are founding member of NAM.
 Nepal was a participant in Bandung Conference of 1955 which paved the way for formation of NAM.
 Long-standing relations between Nepal and Indonesia date back to the time of the Afro-Asian Conference in Bandung in 1955.